HoGentTIN/linux-training-hogent/modules/network_sniffing/050_sniffing_solution.md

 The details in wireshark will say the DNS query was inside a udp packet.

-6\.
-Find an amateur/hobby/club website that features a login prompt.
+6. Find an amateur/hobby/club website that features a login prompt.
-Attempt to login with user \'paul\' and password \'hunter2\' while your sniffer is running.
+Attempt to login with user 'paul' and password 'hunter2' while your sniffer is running.
 Now find this information in the sniffer.